A phrase is thrown around in everyday human discourse: you should get a dog if you are looking for loyalty.

 Unfortunately, the same concerns arise when it comes to Pitbull Cocker Spaniels.

-Cocker Spaniels and Pitbulls are prone to hip issues that are more likely to be passed down to Cockerpits.
+Cocker Spaniels and Pitbulls are prone to hip issues, like hip dysplasia, that are more likely to be passed down to Cockerpits.

 The Cockerpit is a strong dog with a petite body.